euwbah/musescore-microtonal-edo-plugin/README.md

 To change reference pitch for only one part, use Staff Text (`Ctrl-T`) instead.
 The text is case-insensitive.

+### 7. Done!

+Here are some things to take note of:
+- You can make the text annotations invisible by selecting them and pressing `V`.
+- Make sure each System/Staff Text only contains one modifier; don't combine tuning selection and key signature annotation in one Text element.
+- Remember to run the `tune n-edo` plugin regularly to update the pitches of notes that are not yet tuned/transposed.

 ------------------------

 ## Key signatures